konosmgr/youtuber-bidding-app/STATE.md

 The project is a SvelteKit application for "Betting on Alaska Auctions" - a youtuber bidding platform.
 The application provides an interface for users to participate in auctions related to various categories including general auctions, knives, art, and miscellaneous items.

 ### Recent Changes
+- Added the Utsubo-style contact button effect to the showcase2 page, featuring staggered letter animations on hover
+- Implemented the vertical text replacement animation with smooth cubic-bezier easing for realistic motion
+- Created a subtle glow effect on the contact button hover state with radial gradient background
+- Added a new showcase2 page featuring an interactive "HOLD TO INTERACT" button effect inspired by the Utsubo website
+- Implemented SVG progress circles for visual feedback during button interaction
+- Created advanced animations for the button including expanding/closing transitions and particle effects
+- Added interactive text elements with staggered animations during the interaction phase
+- Used advanced CSS transitions with cubic-bezier timing functions for realistic motion
+- Implemented a standalone layout for the showcase2 page to avoid interfering with global styles
+- Optimized the interactive experience with proper event handling for both mouse and touch interactions
 - Fixed server-side rendering issue with the Navbar component by adding browser environment checks
 - Added conditional rendering in the layout file to prevent "window is not defined" errors
 - Modified all browser-specific code in the Navbar to check for browser environment before execution